 How to limit screen time

 Different rules and limits work for different families.
 Here are some ideas for limiting screen time that might work for your family and help you get more physical activity into the day:

 - Set limits on after-school screen time – for example, one TV program, and then outside to play.

-- Have a few ‘screen-free’ days each week.
+- Have a few ‘TV-free’ days each week.

 - Record favourite TV shows and watch them at times that don’t compete as much with active play – for example, when it’s dark.

 - Limit how much TV or other screen activity is ‘in the background’.
-If the TV is on in the background, it can still interfere with socialising and concentration.
+If the TV is on in the background, it can still interfere with socialising, play and concentration.

 Some types of video games involve children being up and moving.
-Although these games are more active than simply sitting, they don’t completely replace the benefits of active outdoor play.
+Although these games are more active than simply sitting, they don’t completely replace the benefits of physical activity and outdoor play.